rusthon/Rusthon/examples/unreal_plugin.md

 The Unreal build tool requires this pre-compiled header (PCH), it is a single header that includes any imports you need.
 Here the Rusthon runtime and helper functions are imported with `from runtime import *`.
-note: Rusthon will not include the runtime when you have defined an output file name ending with `.h` or `.cpp`, that is why the runtime is imported here and gets automatically included in the rest of your plugin code by the Unreal build system.
+note: Rusthon will not include the runtime when you have defined an output file name ending with `.h` or `.cpp`, that is why the runtime is imported here and gets included below.

 @Plugins/TestPlugin/Source/TestPlugin/Private/TestPluginPrivatePCH.h